jharwell/sierra/docs/src/concepts/experimental-design.rst

            equitably as possible, to allow you to define things with semantic labels which make sense to YOU.

 - The :term:`Batch Criteria`.
-In SIERRA, the ``--batch-criteria`` is the main workhorse of designing experiments.
+In SIERRA, the :ref:`--batch-criteria<src/reference/cli:sierra-cli---batch-criteria>` is the main workhorse of designing experiments.
 It defines the *independent* variables (you can have any number, defining an N-D experimental space).
 Each variable can make pretty much any changes it wants to the experimental inputs, giving you *massive* flexibility on how to set up your experiments.
 Variables are combined combinatorically by the sets of changes they make to experimental inputs to define the N-D experimental space.

 Beyond this, the *dependent* variables are those which you select as important